Multivariate Sensitivity Analysis of Electric Machine Efficiency Maps and Profiles Under Design Uncertainty: Variance-based global sensitivity analysis

-The two main approaches for computing Sobol' and generalized sensitivity indices are via \gls{mcs} \cite{jansen1999analysis, saltelli2010variance, gamboa2016statistical, lamboni2011multivariate, gamboa2013sensitivity} or \gls{pce} \cite{sudret2008global, garcia2014global}.
-For either approach, the \gls{qoi} must be sampled for different realizations of the uncertain model parameters.
-Denoting the number of samples with $N_{\text{s}}$, \gls{mcs}-based \gls{gsa} requires additional model sampling on input combinations formed from the original sample.
-The total sample cost rises to $N_{\text{GSA}}^{\text{MCS}} = (N+2) N_{\text{s}}$.
-It is common for \gls{mcs} that $N_{\text{s}}$ is in the order of $10^3-10^5$, possibly even higher for sufficient convergence.
+Using either \gls{mcs} or \gls{pce} to compute the Sobol' or generalized sensitivity indices, the \gls{qoi} must be sampled $N_{\text{s}}$ times for different realizations of the uncertain model parameters.
+As shown in Section~\ref{sec:mc_sa}, \gls{mcs}-based \gls{gsa} requires additional model sampling on input combinations formed from the original sample.
+The total sampling cost rises to $N_{\text{GSA}}^{\text{MCS}} = (N+2) N_{\text{s}}$.
+It is common for \gls{mcs} that $N_{\text{s}}$ is in the order of $10^3-10^5$, possibly even higher for sufficient convergence~\cite{saltelli2008global}.
 This can result in an undesirable computational cost, especially if the sampled model is computationally expensive.